ghost-goblin/CySA/part1.md

 - Insecure components
 - Insufficient logging and monitoring
 - Weak or default configurations
+    + On a vulnerable FTP server which allows anonymous access
+     ```sh
+     User:  anonymous
+     Password:  anonymous@domain.com
+     ```
+    + Anonymous FTP is a common way to get access to a server in order to view or download files that are publicly available
 - Use of insecure functions
  - strcpy